EXtremeExploit/osu.js/README.md

 });
 ```
 ## Help
-If you don't understand something in the documentation, you are experiencing problems, or you just need a gentle
-nudge in the right direction, please don't hesitate to join to the [discord server](https://discord.gg/jG23JTz)!.
+If you don't understand something in the documentation, you are experiencing problems, or you just need a gentle nudge in the right direction, please don't hesitate to post an issue!

-You can find the osu.js channels in the osu.js category